A little in shock (What'll your mother say?)

 Give it your own style, Give me a little smile

 Ready or Not!

-Ready or Not for the tropes?
+Ready or Not provides examples of:

 - Ambiguously Jewish: Amanda finds out as she gets older that she's Jewishnote but is unsure about following the religion due to anti-Semitism displayed throughout her community.

 - An Aesop: Episodes usually commented on serious topics, like body image or bullying, and ended with a moral lesson (though notably not in a cheesy way).